Faking It with Ariel and Morgan

 - How sapphic sex is framed as joy, discovery, and mutual power, not performance

-- And why this might be one of the best examples of the female gaze in modern cinema
+- Why this might be one of the best examples of the female gaze in modern cinema

 It's sexy, funny, deeply thoughtful, and a reminder that sometimes the most radical thing a movie can do is let women actually enjoy each other.

-👀 Watch the Video Version: See our reactions!
-The video podcast is available on Spotify and YouTube.
+Watch the Video Version on Spotify and YouTube.

-💌 Suggest a Scene & Get Bonuses: Join our Patreon to request movies for us to break down and access exclusive bonus episodes HERE!
+Suggest a Scene & Get Bonus Content: Join our Patreon to request scenes for us to break down and access exclusive bonus episodes.

-📱 Follow Us for Chaos: Get behind-the-scenes content and updates on Instagram @FakingItThePod
+Follow Us: Get behind-the-scenes content and updates on Instagram and TikTok @FakingItThePod

-💬 Review Us: Love the show?
-Give us 5 stars!
+Love the show?
+Leave a 5-star rating.
 It helps other listeners find us.

 Legal Disclaimer

-The views and opinions expressed in this podcast are our own.
-This episode is for entertainment and educational purposes only.
-Nothing here is intended to defame, slander, or infringe upon any individual or entity.
+The views expressed are our own.
+For entertainment and educational purposes only.
+Not intended to defame or infringe.
 All trademarks and copyrights remain the property of their respective owners.

 Podcasts we love